 The City offers a variety of employment benefits to all regular full-time employees.
 Regular part-time employees (those who are regularly scheduled to work at least 20 hours per week) receive some benefits on a pro-rated basis.

-Thirteen holidays including: New Year's Eve Day, New year's Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Eve Day, Christmas Day and Personal Day.
+Eleven holidays including: New Year's Day, President's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Friday after Thanksgiving, Christmas Eve Day, Christmas Day and a Personal Day.

 Vacation leave from initial hire date through the completion of 5 years of service is 15 days annually.
 There is a six-month probationary period, which must be completed before the first 6 days of vacation are available for use.
 Vacation leave after the completion of five years up to 10 years of service is 16 days annually.
 Vacation leave after the completion of ten years of service is 21 days annually.